 Cyber Range Pool Model¶

 The Virginia Cyber Range is dedicated to providing our users with the best experience while using our virtual machines in the exercise area.
 In an attempt to reduce the amount of time it takes to access a virtual machine for the first time, the Cyber Range developed the pool model concept.
-This article will briefly describe what the pool model is and how it may affect your course in the Cyber Range.
+By following the tips in this guide, you and your students will have your Virtual Machines ready to go at the start of your class.

 What is the Pool Model?¶